That it costs 5-7x more to acquire a customer than it does to retain one isn’t entirely true.

 This is a far more realistic & more importantly, this data makes it easier to make projections, budget allocations, and have a baseline to build strategies.

-If you haven’t already segmented your customer base, I recommend reading this guide by Dee Kumar on Entrepreneur’s Journey, as it will give you some ideas around how to segment your customers.
+If you haven’t already segmented your customer base, I recommend reading this guide by Christopher Gillespie on Mixpanel, as it will give you some ideas around how and why to segment your customers.

 Calculating Your Churn